 - All the published articles are licensed under a Creative Commons License, full details of which can be found here.

-- Articles can be shared and adapted, provided the attribution for the work is given and that the work is not used for commercial purposes.
+- Articles can be shared and adapted, provided the attribution for the work is given.

 - The journal also allows the authors to self-archive the final accepted version of the articles on any OAI-compliant institutional/subject-based repository.